Ashishjaiswal181/Space_wars/README.md

 This project is a simple game dedicated to my childhood, I used to play a game similar to this a lot in my chidhood.
 If you remember the nostalgic game you might have played in **Nokia** phones.

+You can check out the game published on Itch.io and download from there.
+Here is the [link](https://ashish-kumar.itch.io/space-wars) for the same.

 # Thank you!

 ### Note: The web extension will not work on Google Chrome, Firefox or Edge browser as they have removed the .jar plugin.